JerHowden/HCI-SmartMirror/README.md

 ## Time/Date
 Time and date may be displayed at a location of the users choosing.
 This utilizes the moment library to get this information.

-## Twitter Feed
-Utilized TwitterTimelineEmbed react package to pull a live twitter feed into the interface.
-In a final product users may be able to see their own personal feeds.
-This information may be displayed at any edge of the screen.

 ## Facial Recognition
 Mirror may have multiple users with their own individually customiazable interfaces.
 FaceAPI.js was implmented within this project and users were given personalized keys for recognition.
 This service is used as a login feature for each individal user profile and will provide the personalized user interface after recognition is detected.